ESR-NZ/Training/Advanced_Genomics_Workshop/Week_01/README.md

 Conclusion
 In this tutorial, we covered the basics of navigating the directory structure using the command line.
 You learned how to create new directories, list files in a directory, and change directories.
 These fundamental commands will help you navigate and organize your files efficiently.

+That's it!
+You have now learned several useful file operations using command-line tools.
+Practice these commands to become familiar with their functionality and expand your proficiency with managing files and directories through the command line interface.

   ## Why have I learnt this?